Debriefing

 Explore your story, process key events, and choose how to enter the next chapter.

-How has your family’s story impacted each member of your family and your family unit?
+How has your story impacted each member of your family and your family unit?

-Are their parts of your family’s story that are left unexplored?
+Are their parts of your story that are left unexplored?

-How will your unique story help each of you to grow, develop, and love?
+How will your unique story help you to grow, develop, and love?

 Questions:

-Any family would benefit from a family debrief.
-Some families are strongly encouraged to take part in debriefing.
-These include global workers with TCKs, military families, foster and adoptive families, families in ministry, families who have experienced difficult events, and families who have had multiple transitions.
+Any individual family would benefit from a family debrief.
+Some people are strongly encouraged to take part in debriefing.
+These include global workers, TCKs, military families, foster and adoptive families, families in ministry, families who have experienced difficult events, and families who have had multiple transitions.

 Is debriefing clinical counseling?